-Reference Title Summary of Policy Park to ensure a free flow of pedestrian and cycling access throughout the area;A contribution will be required to identified trunk and local road improvements required associated with this development; Provide active travel linkages to &amp; from the site, including to Beechwood Business Park and Campus; and Car parking should be designed to be safe for all users.
-Waste Any development at this allocation will be expected to meet the Council's requirements within Managing Waste in New Residential Developments.
-Green Networks & Open Space Linkage to the green network both within the site and linking to the wider green network of adjacent sites, including contribution towards strategic access improvements; Natural, Cultural & Built Heritage Safeguarding of habitats for protected species; Consideration should be given to the treatment of monuments and events identified in the Historic Environment Record; A badger survey and protection plan will be required; surveys for other protected species and mitigation plans as required should also be carried out; • Due consideration should be given to making the best use of the site taking into account existing and planned adjacent uses and the topography of the site; and No culverting of water courses will be permitted.
-Design High quality design will be a key consideration.
-Miscellaneous A sustainable drainage system plan will be required; Protection of natural watercourses, including flood plain; Limited use of street lighting; and All development on the site will be strictly limited to bulky goods retailing.
-Policy 12 Stratton The Council will support the long term development at Stratton in East Inverness subject to the following phasing of development.
-Only that development outlined in the table below will be supported in the 2011- 2016 period, subject to the developer requirements set out below.
-Transport Dualling of the A96 between the Smithton and Inverness Retail and Business Park roundabouts; Developer Contributions to Milburn Road cycle lane; Provision of local distributor roads developed to the boundaries of the site which will provide unfettered access for later phases of development in East Inverness; Provision of a Park and Ride site; • Car parking should be designed to be safe for all users; Contributions towards local road improvements arising from the impacts of this development at Inshes roundabout; Improvements to Smithton Roundabout; Signalise all arms and changing lanes markings at Raigmore Interchange; Lane markings will be required on the B865 approaches to Millburn roundabout; Signalisation and lane improvements at Longman roundabout; Improvements to West Seafield roundabout; Provision of a right turn lane at the signalised junction between Barn Church Road and Tower Road; Provide active travel linkages to key community facilities; Provide active travel linkages within and out with the site; Developer contributions will be sought towards public transport improvements; Developer contributions will be sought towards transport infrastructure interventions; and
+Reference Title Summary of Policy Policy 11 Inverness Retail and Business Park The Council will support the development of additional bulky goods retailing in the period from 2011-2016 at Inverness Retail and Business Park on the site allocated on the East Inverness map) subject to the following developer requirements (including): Transport Improvements to the A96 Trunk Road roundabout including enlargement and signalisation and any other improvements required by Transport Scotland; Improvements to the internal road layout within the Retail and Business Park; Policy 12 Stratton The Council will support the long-term development at Stratton in East Inverness subject to the following phasing of development.
+Only that development outlined in the table below will be supported in the 2011-2016 period, subject to the developer requirements set out below.
+Transport Dualling of the A96 between the Smithton and Inverness Retail and Business Park roundabouts; Developer Contributions to Milburn Road cycle lane; Provision of local distributor roads developed to the boundaries of the site which will provide unfettered access for later phases of development in East Inverness; Provision of a Park and Ride site; Car parking should be designed to be safe for all users; Contributions towards local road improvements arising from the impacts of this development at Inshes roundabout; Improvements to Smithton Roundabout; Signalise all arms and changing lanes markings at Raigmore Interchange; Lane markings will be required on the B865 approaches to Millburn roundabout; Signalisation and lane improvements at Longman roundabout; Improvements to West Seafield Roundabout; Provision of a right turn lane at the signalised junction between Barn Church Road and Tower Road; Provide active travel linkages to key community facilities; Provide active travel linkages within and out with the site; Developer contributions will be sought towards public transport improvements; Developer contributions will be sought towards transport infrastructure interventions; and Upgrade of Barn Church Road.
+Policy 28 Sustainable Design See Table 2 for full policy details Policy 29 Design Quality and Place-Making See Table 6 for full policy details Policy 34 Settlement Development Areas We will support proposals within Settlement Development Areas (as defined in the existing local plans and future area LDPs) if they meet the requirements of Policy 28: Sustainable Design and all other relevant policies of the plan.
+We will also judge proposals in terms of how compatible they are with the existing pattern of development and landscape character, how they conform with existing and approved adjacent land uses, and the effect on any natural, built and cultural heritage feature (see Policy 57 of HwLDP, in Appendix 2 of HwDLP, the Proposals